This Is How Much Money Mall Santas Actually Make

 Does the job come with a lot of dough-ho-ho?

 If you set foot in a shopping mall during the holiday season, you’re all but guaranteed to see the festively adorned pavilion marking the presence of everyone’s favorite jolly old elf.
 Getting into this holiday spirit may even make you crack a Santa joke or two.
 If you celebrate Christmas, the sight probably conjures up memories of sitting on Santa’s lap yourself as a child.
 You may even remember asking your parents the question, “Is Santa real?”
 But now that you’re a grown-up, you may find yourself wondering what it’s like to be the other person in that scenario.
-Check out these 17 hilarious and heartwarming real letters to Santa.

 Listening to the requests of small children, all while embodying the spirit of Christmas, might sound like a delightful way to make some extra cash—or it may sound like an utter nightmare.
 Either way, any mall Santa will tell you that the job is far more than just throwing on a red suit.
 Mall Santas-to-be often go through a rigorous training process, learning the ins and outs of North Pole etiquette.
 And, of course, Santa needs a suit before he can start taking Christmas requests.
 While many mall Santas are provided with the iconic red getup, some must provide their own, Vox reports.
 And those suits, especially custom-made ones, can cost upward of a thousand dollars—and real-looking white beards cost a pretty penny, too.